-- habitat fragmentation - runoff - illegal clearing and planting, including weed dispersal and growth - impacts on fauna (light and noise pollution, road kills).
+- habitat fragmentation (loss of habitat into smaller, isolated areas) - runoff - illegal clearing and planting, including weed dispersal and growth - impacts on fauna (light and noise pollution, road/beach kills).

 Recreation and open space

 Much of the length of the Four Mile Beach foreshore area is dedicated to recreation and open space.
 The purpose of the recreation and open space zone is to provide for informal recreation where the built form is not essential to the enjoyment of the space, parks that serve the recreational needs of residents and visitors, and a range of organised activities that require a level of built infrastructure (DSC 2018a).
 Relevant outcomes to the recreation and open space zone include (DSC 2018a):